 There’s nearly no limit to technology in the 21st century.
 Between voice assistants like Alexa and smartphone-controlled home security systems, we have many opportunities to make our lives easier.
 Other benefits, aside from convenience, include:

 - Better home security.

 - Improved energy efficiency.

 - Enhanced customization.

 - Interconnectivity possibilities.

 - Cost-savings boosts.

 With smart technology, you can simplify everyday processes in ways that also save energy and money.
 There are innovative additions for every space when building a smart home, even for places you may not think, such as your garage door.
-If you consider the benefits and how many smart gadgets exist, it’s easy to see why more homeowners have started to choose automation systems.
+If you consider the benefits and how many smart devices exist, it’s easy to see why more homeowners have started to choose automation systems.